When I tell people that I eat a plant based lifestyle they ask me does that look like a rabbit eating grass?

 Jam Packed with Greens for ultimate energy but packs a punch for taste too.
 This beauty covers you nutritionally for the whole day including all your B vitamins.

-2. Chai Tea & Almond Milk and handful of nuts
+2. Chai or Earl Grey Tea with Almond Milk and handful of nuts

-I usually snack mid morning with a cup of yummy Masala chai tea with some almond milk and maybe a handful of walnuts or almonds.
+I usually snack mid morning with a cup of yummy Masala chai tea with some almond milk (though most of my clients start with Oat Milk as an alternative in their tea) and maybe a handful of walnuts or almonds.
 Shows you don’t have to give up on those comforting habits.
 Just make a few tweeks.

 I call this the Nectar of the Goddess and perfect substitute for yogurt, snack pots and even ice-cream.
 You can eat it for breakfast or as a snack in the middle of the day or as dessert and it is jammed with protein, essential fats and antioxidants.